Tibeauty/DrinkRecord/README.md

 ## Introduction

-- **What will the application do?**
-  I want to create an application will allow users to track their daily water and beverage intake.
-It will compare the amounts of water and other drinks consumed.
-If the user meets the recommended daily water intake, the app will provide positive feedback.
-However, if the user consumes too many beverages instead of water, the app will issue a warning, encouraging them to drink more water.
+I am developing an application that will allow users to track their daily water and beverage intake.
+The app will compare the amount of water consumed with other drinks, offering **positive feedback** when users meet the recommended daily water intake.
+However, if the user consumes too many beverages instead of water, the app will provide a **warning**, which encourage poeple to get healthier hydration habits.
+This project is aimed at people who want to monitor and improve their hydration, particularly those who tend to rely on sugary or flavored drinks.
+I’ve personally experienced the negative effects of consuming too many drinks, which led to physical discomfort.
+This has inspired me to build this app to promote healthier hydration and provide users with valuable insights into their drinking habits, helping them make better choices to stay healthy.

-- **Who will use it?**
-  People who want to monitor and improve their hydration habits, particularly those who may not drink enough water and tend to rely on sugary or other types of beverages.

-- **Why is this project of interest to you?**
-  Many people today prefer drinking flavored beverages over water, mistakenly thinking that these drinks can quench their thirst just as well.
-However, this habit can have serious health consequences, including the risk of kidney disease.
-At one point before, I have caused physical discomfort from drinking too many drinks.
-This project is important to me because I want to promote healthy hydration habits to stay healthy.
-The app can also help not only myself, but also other encourage people to stay hydrated by providing them with useful insights into their drinking habits.

 ## User Stories: